michelleful/RegexTutorial/README.md

 Regular Expressions in Python tutorial for PyLadies Boston meetup

-Contains presentation and iPython notebook
+Contains presentation, Python exercises (duplicated in an iPython notebook)